Amol2772/object-dection-with-retinaNet-AD/README.md

-# object-dection-with-retinaNet-AS
+# Object-Dection-With-RetinaNet-AS
 First Day of Github Flow.

-This is report for intership task of objext Dection with Retina
+This is report for intrship task of objext Dection with Retina